Published July 16th, 2021 under Misc

 Similarlities to LSD

 I haven’t done any direct testing on human subjects, but I have made similarly tiny changes to drugs (not psychedelics) which were tested on rats.
 Sometimes the rats would starve themselves rather than touch the modified drug and sometimes they would simply die.
 The human body is just as complicated as a rat, and we have no way to predict how these drugs will behave in us.
 Obviously you won’t immediately drop dead when consuming these, or the first person to try it wouldn’t have been there to recommend others try it.
-And perhaps they are super safe, like real LSD, but people need to be aware of the unknowns with these drugs.
+And perhaps they are as safe as real LSD, but people need to be aware of the unknowns with these drugs.
 Just because some dipshit who is legally selling you a product in a shop says something is safe, does not mean it is safe.

 EDIT 2021-07-17 20:14: The psilocin structure shown above was incorrect and has now been fixed.